I Tried Prose Custom Hair Care For A Month—& My Waves Are Bodacious

 Before I dive into my experience with buzzy custom hair care brand Prose, I want to preface that it's, in general, a difficult task to test and review hair products — especially because we all have such differing textures, styles, lengths, and levels of oil when it comes to our main manes.
 Then throw in variables like lifestyle, diet, hair treatments, and geolocation and suddenly it's nearly impossible to say if a product that's a saving grace for one person will even be effective for another person.
-But, that's essentially the whole deal with Prose — it's a brand that takes all your unique and personal hair factors and concocts formulas to specifically address the hair goals you might have.
-So, for the purpose of this story, I will mostly touch upon how I'm working Prose into my daily hair cleansing routine as a means to reach my three current hair goals.
-And they are: 1.
-To grow out my pandemic pixie chop; 2.
-To not overly strip my hair oils (I shower a lot with all my tennis playing); and 3.
-To get some perky waves into my hair despite my below-the-chin cut.
+But that's essentially the whole deal with Prose — it's a brand that takes all your unique and personal hair factors and concocts formulas to specifically address the hair goals you might have.
+So, for the purpose of this story, I'll look at how well Prose has worked in addressing my three current hair goals.
+Each Prose customer's unique formula and routine is built not only from their specific hair type but also what results they want.
+Currently, my goals are to grow out my pandemic pixie chop, to not overly strip my hair oils (I shower a lot with all my tennis playing), and to get some perky waves into my hair despite my below-the-chin cut.

 Advertisement